 Group C: The Political Process of Reform Making

 This research group concentrates on the political process of reform making.
 The projects investigate this dimension by developing measures for the need for reform, the motivations, and the restrictions of political actors to initiate and adopt reforms.
-The common empirical analysis will use state of the art techniques to estimate the reform potential and the positions of the political actors involved in these processes.
+The common empirical analysis will use state of the art techniques to estimate the reform potential and in particular the roles of parties.

 The Data Center